knewplay/book-programming-essential/toolset/tools.md

 If you are working alone, a branch enables you to try something out and easily revert your code back to the beginning simply by switching back to the main branch.
 When working with others, if everyone works in their own branch, they can save work on their part in isolation without affecting their teammates.

+> Recourses: For specific commands around branching, [read this](https://www.atlassian.com/git/tutorials/using-branches).
+Furthermore, you may want to switch between different branches.
+To do that, [read this](https://www.atlassian.com/git/tutorials/using-branches/git-checkout).

 ### Merging
 After working on your feature branch and testing the new projectile calculation code, you're ready to incorporate it into the main project.
 This process is called "merging."
 By merging your feature branch into the main branch, you're integrating the changes you made in the feature branch back into the main project.
 This way, your team can benefit from the new features or fixes you've added.

 Merging is taking the separate lines of development created by branching and joining them back together.
 When you merge two branches, Git will try to automatically combine the changes.
 If the branches have diverged significantly, you may need to help Git by resolving any conflicts that arise.

 [merging.jpg]

+> Recourse: For specific commands around merging, [read this](https://www.atlassian.com/git/tutorials/using-branches/git-merge).

 ### Collaborating with remote repositories
 When working with a team on a project, you'll often have a central version of the project hosted online.
 This is known as a "remote" repository.
 You and your teammates can each have your own "local" copy of the repository on your computers, where you make changes and test them.